-This draft validation report follows on from a quality assurance review of the International Secretariat's initial assessment.
-The Validator agrees with the initial assessment that Columbia has met the requirements of the EITI Standard apart from requirement 5.2
+This final validation report follows on from a quality assurance review of the International Secretariat's initial assessment.
+The Validator agrees with the initial assessment that Columbia has met the requirements of the EITI Standard.
+In the case of requirement 5.2, following on from information provided by the MSG, the Validator recommends an upgrade to "beyond".